 Business Risk Management Consultant and Owner, the Contiguglia Law Firm

-Take a New Approach to Employee Health
+Take a New Approach to Associate Health

-Another risk factor to businesses that became pronounced during the COVID-19 crisis but truly always existed is employee health.
+Another risk factor to businesses that became pronounced during the COVID-19 crisis but truly always existed is associate health.
 While Pew Research finds that only 24% of civilian American workers have paid sick leave, the Centers for Disease Control and Prevention says up to 11% of Americans get the flu each year, and most adults get two to three colds annually.
 Even in a normal year, an illness outbreak within a small business can hamper productivity either because workers have to stay home or because they come to work sick and less productive.

 Diversify Revenue Streams and Supply Chains